 - Legato-HD aims to calm down the immune system in HD.
 A Teva sponsored trial.

 - IONIS-HTTRx is the first huntingtin-lowering potential treatment for HD.
 The drug will be injected into the spinal fluid to allow it to reach the brain, then tell the cells not to make the harmful huntingtin protein that causes HD.
-This is a world first for this method, which most HD researchers consider to be the most promising approach to treating HD.

 Suggested resources for people with HD and families interested in HD research: